Real-Time Neural Materials using Block-Compressed Features: Block Based Neural Features

 We design the neural features to mimic this behaviour.
 Given a feature layer $T_{\theta_i}$ of size $w \times h \times 3$, we force its values within a block of size $4 \times 4$ to lie on two lines segments.
 This is done by design, we structure our block-based neural features by modeling the parameter set $\theta_i$ such that each block of size $4\times4$ is modeled with

-where $l_1$ and $l_2$ are two sets of endpoints for the first and second line segments respectively and $\alpha$ gives the the relative position of each one of the sixteen pixels of the block on the corresponding line segment.
+\RV{ where $l_1$ and $l_2$ are two sets of endpoints for the first and second line segments respectively and $x$ pixel index represented as the relative position of each one of the sixteen pixels on the corresponding line segment.
 To determine which pixel belongs to which segment, we attach to each block an integer, $k \in \{0, \ldots, 31\}$, linking to a binary mask of the corresponding partition.
-We refer the reader to the DirectX BC documentation \cite{D3D} for all the technical details regarding the pre-defined partitions.
+We refer the reader to the DirectX BC documentation \cite{D3D} for all the technical details regarding the pre-defined partitions. }

 Reconstructing the material information (eq. \ref{eq:neumat}) requires sampling each neural feature $T_{\theta_i}$ at position $(u, v)$ and scale $s$.
 This consists of performing the BC6 decompression and then filtering the corresponding value according to a certain strategy (fig. \ref{fig:bclayer}).
 In order to train our block-based model, it is necessary to backpropagate through this decompression.
 Additionally, it is important to choose a filtering strategy that does not incur additional computation overhead.
-The later is crucial to be able to integrate our neural material model in rendering pipelines.
+The latter is crucial to be able to integrate our neural material model in rendering pipelines.